anoopkunchukuttan/anoopkunchukuttan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Principal Applied Researcher in the *Microsoft Machine Translation* team in Hyderabad, India.
-I am a founding member and co-lead of [AI4Bharat](https://ai4bharat.iitm.ac.in), a research center based in IIT Madras that works to drive advances and build resources for Indian language NLP.
+I am a Principal Applied Researcher in the Azure AI Platform group in Hyderabad, India with my research focussing on multilingual and mulimodal language technologies.
+I work with the **Azure Speech team** and I have worked with the **Azure  Machine Translation** team for a long time previously.
+I am a founding member and co-lead of [**AI4Bharat**](https://ai4bharat.iitm.ac.in), a research center based in IIT Madras that works to drive advances and build resources for Indian language NLP.
 I am honored to be currently serving as an area chair for ACL Rolling Review (ARR) in the multilinguality and low-resource/efficient NLP areas.
 I have also served as an adjunct faculty in the Department of Computer Science, IIT Madras in the past.

 My research areas are Natural Language Processing, Machine Learning, Information Extraction, and Retrieval.